JoelNgiamKeeYong/aiap-ta-2024/README.md

 ### ❓ What should I do if the project does not execute as expected?

-- Reset the project by re-running the initialization script provided.
+- Reset the project by running the `reset.sh` script provided.
 - Verify that all dependencies are installed and compatible with the versions specified in the `requirements.txt` file.
-- Review logs or error messages for debugging insights.
-- Ensure that dataset paths and configurations are correctly set in the `config.yaml` file.
+- Check the logs or error messages for debugging insights.
+Common issues include incorrect dataset paths or misconfigured settings in the `config.yaml` file.
+- Ensure Python version compatibility (e.g., Python 3.8+ is recommended).

 ### ❓ How did you ensure the project is portable and reproducible across different environments?

+- To ensure the project is robust, portable, and ready for deployment or collaboration in diverse settings, I implemented a dual-layered testing approach.
-- I established a consistent development environment by creating a Python virtual environment and installing all required dependencies from the `requirements.txt` file.
+- Firstly, I created a Python **virtual environment** to encapsulate all required packages using the `requirements.txt` file, ensuring an isolated and consistent development environment.
-- After setting up the environment, I successfully executed the entire project as intended, including the EDA notebook and ML pipeline, without encountering any issues.
+- After that, I successfully executed the entire project as intended, including the EDA notebook and ML pipeline, without encountering any issues.
-- To further ensure reproducibility, I tested the project on a separate machine with no pre-installed dependencies.
+- Secondly, I tested the project on a **separate machine** with no pre-installed dependencies to validate its reproducibility.
-- The setup process was seamless, and the project ran flawlessly in this clean environment, confirming its reproducibility and compatibility across different systems.
+- The setup process was smooth, and the project ran flawlessly in this clean environment, confirming its compatibility across different systems.

-- This dual-layered testing approach ensures that the project is robust, portable, and ready for deployment or collaboration in diverse settings.
-- I followed this Medium post on how to activate venv on bash [https://medium.com/@presh_onyee/activating-virtualenv-on-windows-using-git-bash-python-3-7-1-6b4b21640368]
+### ❓ What about Docker?
+Should it be used now or considered for future steps?

+- I considered using Docker to containerize the project, ensuring consistent execution across different environments and eliminating "it works on my machine" issues.
+- However, given the current scope of the project, setting up Docker might introduce unnecessary complexity without providing proportional benefits at this stage.
+- Instead, I focused on simpler solutions like virtual environments (`venv`) and dependency management via `requirements.txt`, which are sufficient for this case.
+- Docker can be a valuable addition in future iterations of the project, especially if the pipeline becomes more complex or needs to be deployed in production environments.

+### ❓ How can cloud computing platforms like Google Cloud, Microsoft Azure, or AWS enhance this project in the future?

+- **Scalability for Large Datasets:** Cloud platforms can handle large-scale data processing and storage, which is essential if the dataset grows significantly or if real-time data streams are introduced in the future.
+- **Automated Machine Learning Pipelines:** Services like Google Cloud AI Platform, Azure ML, or AWS SageMaker can automate model training, hyperparameter tuning, and deployment, reducing manual effort and improving efficiency.
+- **Cost-Effective Resource Management:** Cloud infrastructure allows for on-demand resource allocation, ensuring that computational resources are only used when needed, which can reduce costs compared to maintaining local hardware.
+- **Deployment and Monitoring:** Cloud services offer tools for deploying models as APIs and monitoring their performance in production, enabling seamless integration into the hotel's operational systems.

+### ❓ How can GitHub/GitLab support version control, collaboration, and future scalability for this project?

+- I used **GitHub** to track all changes, enabling safe experimentation with new features or models (e.g., feature engineering, hyperparameter tuning) without disrupting the main codebase.
+If issues arise, I can roll back to a stable version using Git’s versioning capabilities.
+- While not yet implemented, **GitHub Actions** could automate workflows like testing, model training, or report generation.
+For example, an action could trigger retraining when new data is added, keeping the model up-to-date.
+- Additionally, **GitLab’s** built-in CI/CD pipelines could streamline complex automation, such as deploying the no-show prediction model as a REST API for real-time use in hotel systems.
+However, GitHub currently meets the project’s needs.
+- As the project evolves, integrating GitHub Actions or migrating to GitLab would enhance maintainability and scalability, especially if the model is deployed in a production environment like a hotel booking system.

+### ❓ Why are Apache Hadoop, Spark, or big data technologies not relevant for this project?

+- Implementing Hadoop or Spark would add complexity and computational overhead without providing significant benefits for this project's scale.
+- The dataset (~70,000 records) is small and can be efficiently processed using tools like Pandas and Scikit-learn.
+Big data technologies like Hadoop and Spark are designed for massive datasets (millions or billions of records), which is unnecessary here.
+- While not relevant now, these technologies could become valuable if the project scales to handle larger datasets (e.g., real-time booking data or external integrations).
+For now, their use would be overkill.

-### ❓ Why did we not include the preprocessing and model training into a single Pipeline?
+### ❓ How did you ensure the fairness and ethical considerations of the model?

-- Separating preprocessing and training enhances transparency and simplifies debugging, as each step can be independently validated.
-- Using separate functions allows greater flexibility in modifying individual components (e.g., swapping scalers or encoders) without affecting the entire pipeline.
-- This approach ensures reproducibility and consistency across different stages of the project.

-### ❓ Why were oversampling and undersampling techniques not applied?

-- Oversampling (e.g., SMOTE) and undersampling can artificially inflate or reduce the number of instances, potentially leading to overfitting or loss of valuable information.
-- Instead, techniques like class weighting or ensemble methods (e.g., XGBoost, LightGBM) were used to handle class imbalance while preserving the true data distribution.
-- These methods ensure that the model learns from actual patterns in the data without introducing synthetic samples or discarding real ones.

-### ❓ Why include feature importance charts instead of SHAP values?

-- Feature importance charts provide a computationally efficient way to interpret model predictions, especially for tree-based models like Random Forest, XGBoost, and LightGBM.
-- While SHAP values offer deeper insights into feature contributions, they are computationally expensive and may not be necessary for this problem’s level of interpretability.
-- Feature importance charts strike a balance between interpretability and computational efficiency, making them suitable for deriving actionable insights.
+- Analyzed feature importance to identify and mitigate biases related to sensitive attributes (e.g., gender, age, socioeconomic status).
+- Ensured the dataset was balanced to prevent overrepresentation or underrepresentation of specific groups, reducing the risk of skewed predictions.
+- Focused on reducing false positives (e.g., incorrectly predicting no-shows) and false negatives to minimize potential harm to customers and businesses.
+- Documented all preprocessing steps, model choices, and evaluation metrics to ensure transparency and accountability in the modeling process.

+### ❓ How did you address model explainability?

+- Used feature importance scores from models like Random Forest and XGBoost to identify key predictors, providing clear and actionable insights for stakeholders.
+- Extracted and visualized feature importance scores to clearly communicate the impact of each predictor, enabling stakeholders to understand the model's decision drivers at a glance.
+- Provided intuitive visualizations, such as line charts and heatmaps, to simplify the interpretation of model behavior and ensure accessibility for non-technical audiences.
+- In the future, advanced techniques like SHAP or LIME could be incorporated for deeper insights, along with interactive dashboards (e.g., using Dash or Streamlit) for real-time explainability and stakeholder engagement.